 Why You Should See This Film

-In a paradigm-shifting poll of film directors for BFI’s Sight & Sound magazine, Tokyo Story was voted, wait for it, the greatest film of all time.
-Beating out Citizen Kane, Apocalypse Now and 2001: A Space Odyssey is no mean feat, but this delicate and beautifully-paced tale of aging and familial love more than earns its accolades.
+In the most recent 2022 BFI Sight & Sound magazine poll of the greatest films of all time, Tokyo Story was voted #4, behind such heavy hitters as Vertigo and Citizen Kane.
+This delicate and beautifully-paced tale of aging and familial love more than earns its accolades.
 Carefully remastered to a sumptuous 4K transfer of original 35mm elements, this film will make you want to call your parents, and that’s always a good thing.

 - Year: 1953